Ortham/libloadorder/doc/src/active_plugins.md

 Up to 255 plugins can be active at any one time.
 Listing more than 255 plugins in the active plugins file will result in weirdness and broken things, as will listing a plugin more than once.

-In Skyrim Special Edition and Fallout 4, light masters do not count towards the 255 active plugin limit, and instead have a separate limit of up to 4096 active light masters.
+In Skyrim Special Edition and Fallout 4, light plugins do not count towards the 255 active plugin limit, and instead have a separate limit of up to 4096 active light plugins.